Ed Tech Reform Priorities

 -

-Allow teachers to decline the use of Ed-Tech tools if they are developmentally inappropriate, pedagogically unsound, or AI-driven
+Allows teachers to decline the use of ed tech tools they find developmentally inappropriate or pedagogically unsound

 -

-Require districts to block access to generative AI systems on school-issued devices, including generative AI writing platforms, AI-powered adaptive learning programs and AI tutoring or chatbot-based curriculum in grades K–8
+Require districts to block all generative AI systems including AI writing tools, adaptive AI programs and AI tutors on school-issued devices

 -

-Appropriate state funding to study the safety and efficacy of generative AI tools in K-12 education via opt-in pilot programs to inform decision making at the end of two years
+Direct the California State Board of Education to conduct opt-in pilot studies to inform decision making at the end of two years

 -